City of Nottingham Water Department: Sewerage

 When Tarbotton became Borough Engineer, the lower parts of the town were often affected by flooding of polluted water from the River Leen.
 This was a consequence of six parishes adjacent to the town discharging raw sewage into the river.
-In 1872 the Nottingham and District Sewerage Act was obtained, and enabled the Nottingham and Leen District Sewerage Board to be created.
+The Nottingham and Leen District Sewerage Act 1872 (35 & 36 Vict. c. cv) enabled the Nottingham and Leen District Sewerage Board to be created.
 In addition to his other duties, Tarbotton became the Sewerage Board's engineer in 1872, and set about rectifying the situation.
 He oversaw the construction of sewers and sewage pumping stations, which carried the effluent to a sewage farm some 4 mi downstream of Nottingham at Stoke Bardolph.
 Here it was treated, and the liquor discharged into the River Trent was relatively pure.
-The Borough Extension Act of 1877 incorporated the offending parishes into the town of Nottingham, and the responsibilities of the Sewerage Board were taken over by the Corporation at the same time.
+The Nottingham Borough Extension Act 1877 (40 & 41 Vict. c. xxxi) incorporated the offending parishes into the town of Nottingham, and the responsibilities of the Sewerage Board were taken over by the corporation at the same time.

-Initially the Corporation leased 638 acre of agricultural land from Earl Manvers.
+Initially the corporation leased 638 acre of agricultural land from Earl Manvers.
 A deed from 1878 states that John Elliot Burnside leased the farm to the Mayor, Alderman and Burgesses of the Borough of Nottingham for a period of 60 years, at an annual rent of £135, but the estate at Stoke Bardolph was subsequently purchased.
 The location was selected because it had good drainage, allowing the sewage to be spread over the land, where it seeped into the soil.
 Tarbotton was responsible for the construction of the sewage farm, and the first stage became operational on 17 June 1880.
 However, he did not see it completed, as he suffered a stroke while attending a meeting of the Sewage Farm Committee on 4 March 1887, and died two days later.
 Additional land adjacent to the original site was acquired, some of which was in the neighbouring parish of Bulcote.
 The farm produced milk from cattle kept on the land, and was also a centre for pedigree shire horses and pigs.

-In 1936, the Corporation embarked on a scheme to upgrade the main drainage and sewage disposal works.
+In 1936, the corporation embarked on a scheme to upgrade the main drainage and sewage disposal works.
 New sewers were constructed, and an additional pumping station was commissioned at Sneinton, to the east of the city centre.
 Work at Stoke Bardolph included new buildings providing preliminary treatment of the sewage before the effluent was spread over the land.
 Aeration units were added in 1960, allowing rotation of the land receiving digested sludge.
 The works is partially self-sufficient, using electricity generated from biogas produced from the sewage to power the plant.
 Historical records from the sewage farm dating for the years 1892 to 1975 were deposited in the Nottingham University Library in 1981.
 They comprise 114 large volumes, covering all aspects of the operation from shortly after it became operational until it was taken over in 1973 by the Severn Trent Water Authority.